Adaptive changes in neuronal receptive fields during different conditioning strategies

 Dates:18 September 2017 - 29 June 2018

-Date limite de candidature:1 January 2017
+Date limite de candidature:29 June 2018

-We propose to study how cortical receptive fields can be rapidly reshaped by behavioral conditioning.
-We will use two-photon fluorescence microscopy to record neuronal activity with cellular resolution in anaesthetized and in awake mice.
-We will focus on adaptive plasticity in receptive fields of neurons in A1 (the primary auditory cortex), and explore how classical conditioning for a single tone can change the receptive field properties of both inhibitory interneurons and excitatory pyramidal cells, and how this process depends on cortical layers.
+We propose to study how cortical receptive fields in the primary auditory cortex (A1) can be rapidly reshaped by behavioral conditioning.
+We will use multi-electrodes (Silicon probes) to record neuronal activity in anaesthetized and in awake mice.
+We will focus on adaptive plasticity in receptive fields of A1 neurons, and explore how operant conditioning for a single tone can change the receptive field properties of both inhibitory interneurons and excitatory pyramidal cells, and how this process depends on cortical layers.